Search for decays of the Higgs boson into scalar particles decaying into four or six $b$-quarks using $pp$ collisions at $\sqrt{s}= 13\,\mathrm{TeV}$ with the ATLAS detector: Event selection

 The reconstructed event hypothesis with the largest score and the value of the NN score, $\NNscore$, are used for event classification.
 The accuracy of associating $b$-partons to $b$-objects ranges from 60\% to 98\% depending on the type and properties of the reconstructed object and the signal.

 \paragraph{Signal regions:} Five SRs are defined based on the objects of the selected quadruplet and the value of the score $\NNscore$.
 For events with quadruplets formed with two $B$-jets ($2B$), the score is required to be larger than $\NNscore> 0.5$.
 For the cases where the quadruplet is formed with one $B$-jet and two $b$-jets ($1B2b$); with one $B$-jet, one $b$-jet and one v ($1B1b1$v); with three $b$-jets and one v ($3b1$v); and with four $b$-jets ($4b$); the score is required to be larger than $\NNscore>0.05$.
-The choice of this \NNscore requirement is intended to maintain high acceptance while ensuring accurate reconstruction of the Higgs boson decay for signal samples across the mass range probed. \Fig{\ref{fig:NNscore}} shows example distributions of the $\NNscore$ observable for the $2B$ and $1B2b$ cases.
+The choice of this \NNscore requirement is intended to maintain high acceptance while ensuring accurate reconstruction of the Higgs boson decay for signal samples across the mass range probed.
+The \NNscore\ requirements are not optimized to reject background since a dedicated discriminator is used based on the properties of the selected quadruplet. \Fig{\ref{fig:NNscore}} shows example distributions of the $\NNscore$ observable for the $2B$ and $1B2b$ cases.

 \paragraph{Control regions:} Six CRs for each of the main backgrounds \Zjets and \ttbar are used based on the $b$-object multiplicity, as summarized in \Tab{\ref{tab:4b:cr_summary}}.
 The regions distinguish between events containing jets satisfying the loose and tight \DEXTER tagging requirements to enhance the sensitivity to different heavy-flavor background components.
 The control regions including the combination of $b$-objects corresponding to $1B2b$ and $1B1b1$v are combined due to the low expected number of events.
 The \Zjets control regions are defined by inverting the requirements on the quadruplet selection NN score $\NNscore$.
 Additional requirements are applied to the \Zjets control region to increase the purity: $|m_{\ell\ell}-m_Z|<10~\GeV$ and $\MET < 60\,\GeV$.
 The same categorization is used to build the control regions enriched in $\ttbar$ events using events with two charged leptons of DF\@.
 In this case, no quadruplet selection is applied, since the signal has SF leptons, and no additional mass cut is imposed, since the region is already very pure in $\ttbar$ events.